Anuradha Ghandy: Political career

-In the 1970s, Elphinstone College, Mumbai was a hub for the extremist left-wing activists, and Anuradha played a prime role.
-What she saw in the refugee camps in war-hit Bangladesh, and also the famine-hit areas of Maharashtra prior to that, must have brought her close to social work.
-Then she got into Progressive Youth Movement (PROYOM), from where she connected to the then-Naxalite movement.
-She took part in the 1975 Dalit Panther Movement.

-She was one of the leading figures in India in its post-emergency days, when the Committee for Protection of Democratic Rights was founded.
-Her interests in the trade unions and the dalit movements of the Vidarbha region led to her move from Mumbai to Nagpur in 1982.
+In the 1970s, Elphinstone College, Mumbai was a hub of left-wing politics, of which Anuradha played a prime role.
+What she saw in the refugee camps in war-hit Bangladesh and also the famine-hit areas of Maharashtra prior to that were the prime motives of her commitment to social work.
+She was one of the leading communist figures in post-Emergency India, when the Committee for Protection of Democratic Rights was founded.
+Her interests in the trade unions and Dalit movements of the Vidarbha region led to her move from Mumbai to Nagpur in 1982.
 She was arrested a number of times around this time, after which she went underground.
-There were mentions of her involvement with the tribals in Bastar.
-She was leading the women's wing of the party, working underground, until her death.
+There were mentions of her involvement with tribals in Bastar, Chhattisgarh, as well as in Jharkhand.